crabzilla/crabzilla/README.md

 5. [Problem: Concurrent writes](https://ookami86.github.io/event-sourcing-in-practice/#making-eventsourcing-work/18-concurrent-modifictations.md)

 [VertxUnitOfWorkRepository](crabzilla-vertx/src/main/java/crabzilla/vertx/repositories/VertxUnitOfWorkRepository.java) uses optimistic locking when appending UnitOfWork instances.
+A command handling may failbecause of a concurrency error.
+If you need a retry, you or your client will need to retry manually, since Vertx CircuitBreaker does not have retries (probably to not block the eventloop).
+Again, if the services used by your aggregates are side effect free, replaying commands is safe but if they aren't, you will have to manage it.